-COMPLETION GOAL: Increase the completion rate of students in degree and certificate programs.
-Objectives Activities Responsible Party Evaluation Criteria Completion Date 4.1 Increase the completion rates of Hispanic, male, Black and Filipino students.
+COMPLETION GOAL: COMPLETION GOAL: Increase the completion rate of students in degree and certificate programs.
+Objectives Activities Responsible Party Evaluation Criteria Completion Date 4.1 Increase the completion rates of Hispanic, male, black and Filipino students.
 4.1a Using the data collected from the Research Office and the Access/Success Equity Task Force, develop clear pathways to completion plan.
-VPI VPSS Comprehensive completion plan Fall 2014 4.1b Create a career pathway plan for students.
+VPI VPSS Comprehensive completion plan Fall 2014 4.1b Every student in a Degree or Certificate Program will have a career pathways training experience to become knowledgeable about how their personal interests and aptitude relate to careers in the respective Degree or Certificate Program.
 Counseling Career pathway program plan Spring 2014 4.1c Contextualize curriculum for career relevance when possible.
 Division Deans and Faculty New curriculum developed Spring 2014